Broowl/acr_qr/README.md

 # Getting started

-The documentation on how to use the can be found [here](doc).
+The documentation on how to use the programms can be found [here](doc).
 Currently the documentation and the GUI are only available in German.

 # Setup development environment